NanoVNA-Saver/nanovna-saver/docs/DEVELOPMENT.md

 * 🚧 TODO: - update dependencies ignoring in `pyproject.toml` specified version constraints.
 * `uv lock` - update dependency lock file respecting specified version constraints.

+## UI Development

+UI layout of Widget, Dialogs and Window stored in `*.ui` files and may be edited by QT Designer.
+Please use `uv run pyside6-designer` or `uv run task ui-designer` to launch QT Designer.
+Please note

+* UI layout should be creatd and stored via UI files
+  * fields name should follow python_snake_style_naming scheme
+  * elements should have meaningful names and initial values
+  * elements which are not going to be changed during runtime should have `_` prefix
+* Icons, images and other resources should be stored as part of `main.qrc` file.
+  * compiled resource files (e.g. `main_rc.py`) should not be put under git version control
+  * ui and resource files may be compiled manually via `uv run task compile` or will be executed automatically during `uv build` phase.

 ## Build Process

 ### Python packages